On December 22, the President signed the tax reform bill into law that made sweeping changes to the tax law.

-Now that you have filed your 2017 taxes, you may be wondering what to expect and what moves you should make now since most tax laws will change for tax year 2018.
-One of the most important changes you can make is to check and make sure you are having the correct amount of withholding taken out of your paycheck since you may start seeing more money in your paycheck related to lower tax rates under the new law.
+Now that you have filed your 2017 taxes and the year is more than half way over, you may be wondering what to expect and what moves you should make now since most tax laws will change for tax year 2018.
+One of the most important moves you can make is to do a summertime check-up and make sure you have the correct amount of withholding taken out of your paycheck since you may be seeing more money in your paycheck related to lower tax rates under the new law.

 TurboTax has you covered and can help you adjust your withholding allowance on your W-4 with the TurboTax W-4 Withholding Calculator, which has been updated to reflect 2018 tax law changes.

 How will the new tax laws impact my withholding on my paycheck?